itential/ipctl/docs/configuration-reference.md

 #### level

 Configures the level of detail sent to the logging facility.
-This configuration value accepts one of the following values: `INFO`, `DEBUG`, `TRACE`.
+This configuration value accepts one of the following values: `info`, `debug`, `trace`.

-The default value for `level` is `info`
+The default value for `level` is `info`.

 #### file_json